All comparisonsCalendar Tools

 Apple Calendar

-Notion Calendar fails first because workspace connections require ongoing adjustments.
+Notion Calendar fails first because it breaks when workspace connections require ongoing adjustments.

 Verdict